anubhabx/tresta/ADMIN_PANEL_SETUP.md

 **Problem:** User sees access denied page

 **Solution:**

+**For First User:**
+- The first user should be auto-promoted to admin
+- If not working, check console logs for errors
+- Verify Clerk API keys are correct

+**For Additional Users:**
 1. Check Clerk Dashboard → Users → Metadata
 2. Ensure `publicMetadata.role === "admin"`
 3. User must sign out and sign back in for changes to take effect